prathvi2002/newRepo/README.md

 # newRepo
-I created this repo for learning git
+I created this repo for learning git, it will be fun.